-Tactical Rifle Update: Another “Introduction to Tactical Rifle Competition” Training session will be held at CFGPA on February 25th, 2017.
-Registration will open 0730 and training starts at 0800 sharp!
+Tactical Shooting Update: Another “Introduction to Tactical Competition” Training session will be held at CFGPA!
+This session is being split over two evenings: Aug 10th and 17th.
 This WILL include the CASE qualifier.
 Check out www.dssmatch.com/qualifier for details and email Vince to register.

 See you out there soon!

 What is Tactical Shooting??